wp-plugins/employee-spotlight/readme.txt

 = Employee Spotlight Pro =
 * 10 unique, responsive, beautifully designed view layouts with many options
+* Ability to modify single employee pages using admin settings
 * Set display order of your profiles.
 Display order is applied to all view layout
 * Set text and background color of employee name tags (full name and job title)
 * Use *Visual Shortcode Builder* to create a subset of your profiles such as departments, groups, new hires, featured employees etc. and display it any view layout you choose